shreepads/linux-onedrive-backup/README.md

    use zip as it has integrity checking and good cross-platform support but you can use any archival format convenient.

-1. Encrypt the zip file using gpg and a long and complex passphrase:
+1. Encrypt the zip file using gpg and a long and complex passphrase (defaults to AES encryption as of GnuPG 2.2)

-   `$ gpg -c important-2020-03-30.zip`
+   `$ gpg -cv important-2020-03-30.zip`

 1. Split the resulting file `important-2020-03-30.zip.gpg` into chunks that can be easily uploaded from your browser using OneDrive's web interface and the reliability and speed of your